by Bruce Wells | Jun 4, 2025 | Petroleum Pioneers

 Drilling for water in 1894, Corsicana discovered an oilfield and became the richest town in Texas.

-In the hot summer of 1894, town leaders of Corsicana, Texas, hired a contractor to drill a water well on 12th Street.
+In the summer of 1894, town leaders of Corsicana, Texas, hired a contractor to drill a water well on 12th Street.
 The driller found oil instead.
-The small town’s oilfield discovery launched the first Texas oil boom seven years before a more famous gusher at Spindletop Hill far to the southeast.
+The small community’s oilfield discovery launched the first Texas oil boom seven years before a more famous gusher at Spindletop Hill far to the southeast.

 Corsicana’s first oil well produced less than three barrels of oil a day, but it quickly transformed the sleepy agricultural town into a petroleum and industrial center.
 The discovery launched industries, including service companies and manufacturers of the newly invented rotary drilling rig.